reV.generation.generation.Gen

 • technology (str) – String indicating which SAM technology to analyze.
 Must be one of the keys of OPTIONS.
 The string should be lower-cased with spaces and underscores removed.

 • project_points (int | list | tuple | str | dict | pd.DataFrame | slice) – Input specifying which sites to process.
 A single integer representing the generation GID of a site may be specified to evaluate reV at a single location.
 A list or tuple of integers (or slice) representing the generation GIDs of multiple sites can be specified to evaluate reV at multiple specific locations.
 A string pointing to a project points CSV file may also be specified.
-Typically, the CSV contains two columns:
+Typically, the CSV contains the following columns:

 • gid: Integer specifying the generation GID of each site.